lm98/masters-thesis-slides/slides.md

 transition: slide-left
 ---
 # The RuFi project
-Has the objectives of:
+It exploits the features of the Rust programming language to:
-- providing a high-level DSL for Aggregate Computing, akin to ScaFi;
+- provide a high-level DSL for Aggregate Computing, akin to ScaFi;
 - support a vast number of devices, even resource-constrained ones, akin to FCPP.

 ```rust